 Every July we culminate the fellow year with a statewide symposium.
 Annual attendance usually tops over 200 physicians and health care professionals and we provide updates to the state on hot topics in chronic pain.
 Past speakers include Arkansas Attorney General Leslie Rutledge, Arkansas Drug Director Kirk Lane, and Deputy Director of Marijuana Policy for the City of San Francisco Eugene Hillsman.

 In the UAMS Chronic Pain Division, we feel that advancing the fields of interventional pain management and neuromodulation are of utmost importance.
-All of our fellows will participate or lead a clinical research trail during their fellowship.
-Fellows will present their research at at least one national meeting.
-Options include the American Society of Anesthesiology, North American Neuromodulation Society Meeting, American Society of Regional Anesthesiology Meeting, or others.
+All of our fellows will participate or lead a clinical research trial during their fellowship.
+Fellows will present their research at least one national meeting and attend workshops and other training and networking courses throughout the year.
+Opportunities include the American Society of Anesthesiology, North American Neuromodulation Society Meeting, American Society of Regional Anesthesiology Meeting, and others.
 Fellows will also be encouraged to produce a manuscript and seek publication of their work.

 Financial/Career Wellness Series

-This series, created by Johnathan Goree, M.D., Fellowship Director, is a series that will provide our learners with skills such as the business of medicine, financial planning, how to protect your assets, how to structure a lecture, how to leverage society relationships, and how to navigate industry relationships in medicine.
-Our learners will have the opportunity to hear from a financial CEO, an Estate Planning Attorney, ASRA’s 2020 Fellow of the Year Award Winner, and other faculty in sub-specialties such as Surgery Trauma, Neurosurgery, and Anesthesiology.
-The series is scheduled from February – March 2022.
+This series, created by Johnathan Goree, M.D., is a series that will provide our learners with skills such as the business of medicine, financial planning, how to protect your assets, how to structure a lecture, how to leverage society relationships, and how to navigate industry relationships in medicine.
+Our learners will have the opportunity to hear from a financial CEO, an Estate Planning Attorney, and other faculty in sub-specialties such as Surgery Trauma, Neurosurgery, and Anesthesiology.
+The series is scheduled annually every spring.